vimal-pavi/TalesBerry/docs/adr/004-two-tier-preview-and-print-resolution.md

 ## Reasons

 - The preview is viewed on a phone; the print is viewed on 220 GSM paper.
-They have genuinely different quality requirements, and pretending otherwise is what caused the over-spend.
+They have genuinely different quality requirements.
 - It aligns cost with revenue: the expensive render happens only for jobs that have been paid for.
 - The architecture already separated the synchronous free path from the asynchronous paid path, so the change was a configuration and routing decision rather than a redesign.

-## Consequences
+## Outcomes

 **Positive.** Approximately **40% reduction in GPU spend**, with no change to what a paying customer receives.